NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 0. Submit biospecimen XML metadata to `https://gdc-api.nci.nih.gov/v0/submission/Program.name/Project.code/xml/biospecimen/bcr/`
 0. Submit clinical XML metadata to `https://gdc-api.nci.nih.gov/v0/submission/Program.name/Project.code/xml/clinical/bcr/`.

-Substitute Program.name and Project.code in the URLs above with the program name and project code associated with your submission project; see [Submission Endpoint](#submission_endpoint) (above) for instructions.
+Program.name and Project.code in the URLs above must be replaced with the program name and project code associated with the specific submission project; see [Submission Endpoint](#submission_endpoint) (above) for instructions.

+Biospecimen BCR XML creates Case entities in the GDC Data Model, whereas Clinical BCR XML does not.
+Unless the associated cases already exist in the GDC, Biospecimen BCR XML must be uploaded before Clinical BCR XML.

 BCR XML files can be submitted in [dry run mode](#dry-run-transactions) by appending `_dry_run` to the above URLs.